-This major is divided into 4 fields of research: food science, nutritional science, food hygienics, and gastrology.
-In each field, you will study trends in specialized research, and the principles of experiments and investigations, while putting into practice training and research that uses the latest experimental techniques and technologies, improving your own basic knowledge at the same time.
+This major is divided into 4 fields of research: food science, nutritional science, food hygienic, and cooking science.
+In each field, you will study trends in specialized research, and the principles of experiments and investigations, while putting into practice training and research that uses the latest experimental techniques and technologies, improving your basic knowledge at the same time.

 Practical nutritional management research related to prevention and improvement of lifestyle diseases and so on will also be held in clinical settings.

 Made up of the three disciplines of crafts and design, apparel design, and space design, this major provides students with the opportunity to conduct integrated research across all three disciplines.
 The “crafts and design” discipline covers learning and research in areas such as art, design, and crafts, the “apparel design” discipline focuses on the creation of healthy and comfortable clothing and fashion design, and “space design” includes architectural planning, the history of architecture, and interior design.
 Students grow into researchers and professionals who possess highly specialized skills and creative capabilities based on a solid, comprehensive foundation in living environment design.

 Graduates look to contribute to fields related to design, art, apparel, architecture, and interior design.
 They go on to work as professionals in public organizations, private companies, or as independent specialists.